icook/unification-proposal/README.md

   do something that is a significant departure from Core. (python-bitcoinlib, pycoinnet, electrum)
 * Reasearch and Analysis.
-These needs are wide and varied, but something like python-bitcoinlib ususually covers it well.
+These needs are wide and varied, but something like python-bitcoinlib unusually covers it well.

 So I would like make an RFC of sorts, attempting to define requirements for a community maintained library that satisfies most general use cases.
 Below is a